 One of the most important aspects of autonomous cars is the projected vast reduction in vehicular deaths.
 Just in the United States, about 33,000 people each year die due to automobile-related accidents.
-While cars that drive by themselves won’t cut out all vehicle incidents that result in death, they will cut that number down by 99% or more.
+While vehicles that drive by themselves won’t cut out all vehicle incidents that result in death, they will cut that number down by 99% or more.

-Just think about it for a second.
-In 10 years that it is over 330,000 lives saved.
+Just think about it for a second, in 10 years that it is over 330,000 lives saved.
 In 30 years, these new vehicles will save 1 million lives.

 Humans May Be Banned from Driving Cars One Day

 Some people think that because of the safety of self-driving cars, humans might one day be banned from taking the wheel.
-While that is still a few decades away, the technology is moving fast and these automobiles will hit the market in the next few years.
+While that is still a few decades away, the technology is moving fast, and these automobiles will hit the market in the next few years.
 While the technology is already here, many people are still uneasy about getting in one and losing control.

-While tech-savvy millennials in Silicon Valley might embrace them, the public, in general, might take years of convincing, before they ever turn over their keys to a driverless computer GPS driven car.
+While tech-savvy millennials in Silicon Valley might embrace them, the public, in general, might take years of convincing before they ever turn over their keys to a driverless computer GPS driven car.
 This is one reason investment analysts and investors have had a difficulty forecasting the market going forward.
 It’s a brand new technology that requires a complete shift in human behavior that has been going on for over 100 years.

 Tesla and Ford Are Testing Driverless Cars

 One of the automobile manufacturers leading the way is Tesla.
 CEO and founder Elon Musk announced in early 2017 a Tesla driverless car would go from Los Angles to New York before the end of the year.
 Elon recently delayed the ambitious challenge, but the plan is still in place.
-Tesla wants to be a market leader in self-driving vehicles and has invested tremendous resources in R & D. Not only are the tech barriers huge, but Congress will need to set-up new laws surrounding driver-less cars, which could add years to the process.
+Tesla wants to be a market leader in self-driving vehicles.
+It has invested tremendous resources in R & D. Not only are the tech barriers huge, but Congress will need to set-up new laws surrounding driver-less cars, which could add years to the process.